 La Pieve di Corsignano

-The Pieve di Corsignano is located about 1 km from the center and is characterized by a cylindrical bell tower.
+The Pieve di Corsignano is located about 1 km from the centre and is characterized by a cylindrical bell tower.
 The current structure, in Romanesque style, dates back to the 12th century, its origins are even older.

 Pienza the alleys

 The Streets of Love are four very romantic alleys that attract hundreds of tourists to the town during the Valentine’s Day: Via del Bacio, Via dell’Amore, Via della Fortuna and Via del Buia.
-This city is so romantic that the director Franco Zeffirelli, in 1968, chose it to shoot some scenes of his famous Romeo and Juliet.
+This town is so romantic that the director Franco Zeffirelli, in 1968, chose it to shoot some scenes of his famous Romeo and Juliet.

 Pienza - Pecorino cheese